A List of Routinely Eligible Intensive Housing Management Tasks & Functions

 - Ensuring rent is paid regularly and on time.

-- Explaining the occupancy agreement and assisting people to abide by it.
+- Explaining the occupancy agreement and assisting people to understand their rights and responsibilities in relation to it

-- The additional costs of property maintenance and repair, aids and adaptations, housing services, furniture, fittings and equipment
+- The additional costs of property maintenance and repair, housing services, furniture, fittings and equipment where the furniture fixtures and fittings do not become the property of the resident

 - Offering advice and guidance on keeping property to a reasonable standard of hygiene.